 3) The names of 2 references with email addresses and daytime phone numbers.
 Contact information is preferred over written letters of recommendation.

-4) Writing sample (no more than 2 pages) in English on a topic of your choice.
+4) Writing samples (no more than 1-2 pages) in English and Spanish on a topic of your choice.

 All WOLA internships take place in Washington, DC.